The People Behind and on the Pages of Capilano University’s Own Literary Magazine

 Celia PR // Illustrator

-Capilano University’s independent literary magazine, The Liar, has been in print for over 30 years, and has evolved from a single-paged flyer named Thursday to having big names like Margaret Atwood, Charles Bukowski and R. Scott Bakker in the magazine as well as CapU’s own Anne Stone.
-Despite being published from the Creative Writing program at the university, it is open to everyone like other university publications such as UBC’s PRISM International and SFU’s Emerge.
+The Liar has been in print for 32 years, evolving from being a single-paged flyer named Thursday to the magazine it is now.
+Big names like Margaret Atwood, Charles Bukowski, R. Scott Bakker and CapU’s own Anne Stone have graced its pages.
+Despite being strongly connected to the Creative Writing program at the university, anyone can submit to the magazine.

-To read more about the Liar and find where you can pick up copies, visit their website at https://theliar.capilanou.ca/
+To read more about the Liar and view their submission guidelines, visit their website.